 Look at this video that shows how US isn’t immune to the wrath caused by polluting environment:

-And you can download the fact sheet that explains the connection between Climate Change and Flooding.
+And you can download the fact sheet that explains the

 Now it’s really easy to start feeling that at our individual levels, it’s difficult to do anything about it.
 In order to make a difference in the rate at which the earth’s atmosphere is polluting, we don’t have to drop our daily routines and do something out of the ordinary.
 It’s the simplest of things that will eventually make a huge difference in clearing our atmosphere.
 Simple things like using energy star products, energy efficient cars, recycling and planting some trees (remember we learned in grade school that plants absorb carbon dioxide from the atmosphere?).
 If you want to be part of the community while planting trees, United Nations Environment Programme (UNEP) has launched a worldwide tree planting campaign and pledged to plant 7 billion trees by the end of 2009.
 They allow people to make online pledges to plant trees.
 They have already surpassed their original pledge of 7 billion trees.
-Here are the instructions on how to plant a tree!
+Here are the instructions on !

 I think I am going to start planting some fruit trees as that can produce delicious results – for us as well as for the mother earth.

 What action(s) are you going to take to reduce the climate change?

 photo by nattu